Laugharne/solana_token_extensions/markdown/non_transferable_tokens.md

 const decimals = 9; // Set token decimals (e.g., 1 token = 1 billion smallest units)

 const ixInitializeMint = createInitializeMintInstruction(
-	pkMint.publicKey,      // The mint account being initialized decimals,              // Number of decimal places (for fractional tokens) pkPayer.publicKey,     // The mint authority (who can mint new tokens) null,                  // Freeze authority is set to null (optional) TOKEN_2022_PROGRAM_ID  // Token 2022 program ID
+	kpMint.publicKey,      // The mint account being initialized decimals,              // Number of decimal places (for fractional tokens) kpPayer.publicKey,     // The mint authority (who can mint new tokens) null,                  // Freeze authority is set to null (optional) TOKEN_2022_PROGRAM_ID  // Token 2022 program ID
 );
 ```
-- **`pkMint.publicKey`**: The mint account being initialized.
+- **`kpMint.publicKey`**: The mint account being initialized.
-- **`pkPayer.publicKey`**: The authority that will have permission to mint new tokens.
+- **`kpPayer.publicKey`**: The authority that will have permission to mint new tokens.
 - **`null`**: The freeze authority is not set here, meaning no account will be able to freeze token accounts for this mint.
 - **`TOKEN_2022_PROGRAM_ID`**: The Token 2022 program is required because we are using extensions, such as non-transferable tokens.